cjvandijk/predict_machine_failure/README.md

 - train a model in Mage AI, while
     - tracking model training experiments in Mage/MLFlow
     - registering the model in Mage/MLFlow
+- run a Mage AI trigger to automatically re-train the model when data changes
 - save the model as a pickle binary
 - deploy the model as a web service using Flask/gunicorn
 - monitor the model using Evidently (not yet implemented)